noesishubpc/master-eXercise/docs/installation.md

 # Robotic Arm & AI Advisor Installation & Deployment Guide

-This guide walks you through deploying the **Robotic Arm & AI Advisor** Streamlit app to a Hugging Face Space.
+This guide walks you through deploying the **Robotic Arm & AI Advisor** Streamlit app to a Hugging Face Space and configuring a Hugging Face dataset `XYZ` for storing LLM result JSON files.

 ---